 Today, solar is just starting to get the same kind of easy payment terms.

 In the past, if you wanted a solar array on your home rooftop, you pretty much had to hand over that $25,000 in cash that you didn’t need to pay for the dealer-financed Camry.
-Or, you could go through the effort of applying at your bank for a home equity loan.
+Or, you could go through the effort of applying at your bank for a home equity loan – take a look at this equity release calculator if you want to find out more.
 Even if you qualified, filling out the paperwork for a bank loan was a much bigger hassle than signing up for 90-days-same-as-cash to get a new Whirlpool dishwasher at Lowe’s with same-day delivery.

 Now, residential solar installers have begun to offer their own financing on attractive three- or five-year terms with no money down.
 In some U.S. states, homeowners can even get solar installed on their roof for free by a company which retains ownership of the equipment and sells the power to the homeowner every month, usually for less than what they’d pay to their local electric utility.